 I am an Australian director, producer, writer, and actor.

-I have lent my hand to writing and directing comedy originally for sketches on the Australian comedy web series Sketchmen and directed the play Arabian Nights in Sydney, Australia.
+I have lent my hand to writing and directing comedy for sketches with the Australian online comedy troupe Sketchmen and directed the play Arabian Nights in Sydney, Australia.
 My first film Fighting for Mable, which explored themes of eating disorders and body image issues for young women, was an official selection of the 2005 Reel Life Film Festival in Sydney, Australia and its touring festival.

 As an actress, I have a background in classical theatre and trained at The Atlantic Theater Company and in improvisational comedy with the Upright Citizen’s Brigade, both in New York City.